-- b.
-Tax rates applicable to the Company - 1.
-The Israeli corporate tax rate was 25% in 2010, 24% in 2011 and 25% in 2012.
+b.
+Tax rates applicable to the Company

+The Israeli corporate tax rate was 25% in 2012 and 2013.

 A company is taxable on its real (non-inflationary) capital gains at the corporate tax rate in the year of sale.
 A temporary provision for 2006-2009 stipulates that the sale of an asset other than a quoted security (excluding goodwill that was not acquired) that had been purchased prior to January 1, 2003, and sold by December 31, 2009, is subject to corporate tax as follows: the part of the real capital gain that is linearly attributed to the period prior to December 31, 2002 is subject to the corporate tax rate in the year of sale as set forth in the Israeli Income Tax Ordinance, and the part of the real capital gain that is linearly attributed to the period from January 1, 2003, through December 31, 2009, is subject to tax at a rate of 25%.